D. Mamidivada

-D. Mamidivada is a village in Y. Ramavaram Mandal, East Godavari district in the state of Andhra Pradesh in India.
+D. Mamidivada is a village in Gurtedu mandal, Polavaram district in the state of Andhra Pradesh in India.

 Demographics

 As of 2011 India census, this village had a population of 247, out of which 113 were male and 134 were female.
 The population of children below 6 years of age was 22%.
 The literacy rate of the village is 20%.